 The three-day conferencefocused on innovative ways to offer medical training to communities in lower-resource, culturally challenging settings through technology (tele-mentoring, digital health monitoring), and one-on-one communication and care skills.

 Public health leaders in Emergency Medicine shared years of accumulated knowledge from state, national, and international levels.
 Tracks included general emergency medicine, disaster management, obstetrics, pediatrics, the ECHO tele-mentoring program, rural and wilderness medicine, palliative care, and many more.
 Attendees received CME credits.

 The most meaningful tracks forme were physicians teaching palliative care to emergency resident physicians, a demonstration of a clinically proven mental health protocol for first responders and physicians to keep themselves and others calm through Breath-Body-Mind (trade-marked), and the presentation by internationally renowned social entrepreneur, university professor, and conference founder Dr. Haywood Hall who focused on the formidable impact the PACE program has had in Mexico, plus a current international concern, health and mental health issues at the US-Mexico border.

 Thanks to the international work of Dr. Angel Braña-Lopez, and New York integrative psychiatrists Drs.
-Richard Brown and Patricia Gerbarg of www.Breath-Body-Mind.com who work with disaster relief trauma, I was able to travel to San Miguel de Allende.
+Richard Brown and Patricia Gerbarg of www.Breath-Body-Mind.com who teach innovative programs to help people recover from trauma and mass disasters, I was able to travel to San Miguel de Allende.
 Many thanks also to Dr. Haywood Hall!!
 It was a privilege to attend.